commercetools/ui-kit/materials/internals/TOKENS.md

 Our design tokens aim to be human-readable and easy to comprehend.
-We settled on a format which contains separator words (`for`, `when` and `on`) to help distinguish the different aspects of a design token.
+We settled on a format which contains separator words (`for`, `when` and `on`) to help distinguish between the different aspects of a design token.

 <img src="https://pbs.twimg.com/media/DsD1XN-XgAAb9lx.jpg" alt="token-structure" width="552" />